dotherightthing/crop-renamer/README.md

 I needed a tool to art-direct thousands of images for my bicycle touring blog.

 Previously I've used WordPress with Imgix.
-I am moving to non-subscription based systems as I no longer have the income to support these.
+I'm now moving away from subscription-based systems.

 I will use this app to generate image URLs for the next version of my blog which runs on Vuepress.